CHILL OUT IN AUSTIN’S SUMMER SUN

 In the heart of south Austin is Barton Springs, a refreshing spring-fed swimming pool.
 Spend the afternoon sprawled beneath the pecan trees or swimming in the calm, inviting water.
 Admission is very reasonable ($4 for non-resident adults), but early risers and night owls enjoy free swimming before 8 a.m. or after 9 p.m.

 The nearby Barton Creek Greenbelt is a 7.25-mile stretch of natural beauty, featuring limestone cliffs, lush foliage and pools, perfect for swimming, cliff diving and kayaking (if water levels allow).
 If you hike along Bull Creek Greenbelt, bring a swimsuit, as there are many small waterfalls to slide down and pools to swim in.

 A quick drive and a brisk 10-minute hike (bring sturdy shoes) will lead you to Hamilton Pool Nature Preserve.
 This stunning grotto features a 50-foot waterfall that plunges into clear blue waters, creating an ideal spot for swimming, picnicking and relaxing.
-Warm summer days bring many visitors to the pool, so get there early.
+Reservations are required and warm summer days bring many visitors to the pool, so get your spot early in the season.